Archimedes’ Principle at the Park Theatre

 These factors should not be relevant to judging Brandan’s case, and yet all characters, including ourselves as audience members, are complicit in inappropriately allowing them to obscure our reasoning.
 We apply Archimedes’ Principle of direct correlation when the correlation would be coincidental at best, and the play comments on our tendency to jump to conclusions.

 It also reflects on the changing attitudes towards child interaction of both anxious parent and fearful stranger, in a media-dominated society in which we have been forced to reassess our habits, and in which social media has made us cautious about the smallest of gestures.

 Though the multiple themes explored through the play risk drowning the viewer in philosophical complexity, director Marta Noguera-Cuevas successfully manages to keep the viewer afloat, through total psychological immersion.
 This is achieved through our engagement with the unresolved question of whether Brandan is innocent or guilty, but also with our continued reassessment of character sympathies.
 The traverse staging arrangement creates a tense atmosphere, which is complemented by the play’s nonlinear narrative, as we as jurors piece together the evidence for ourselves.
 As much a physical as a psychological experience, Archimedes’ Principle will leave the viewer totally immersed in thought.

-Archimedes’ Principle is on at the Park Theatre until 11th May 2014, for further information or to book visit here.
+Archimedes’ Principle is at the Park Theatre until 11th May 2014.
+For further information or to book visit the theatre’s website here.